Whitecx/RobotRoutingAPI/README.md

 positions based on predicted changes in load distribution throughout the landscape.

-Overall, there are many ways we might consider extending the functionality of this service - it would all depend on what works best taking into account both goals in autiomation and customer experience, as well as cost or approach given the current architecture and planned approaches.
+Overall, there are many ways we might consider extending the functionality of this service.
+There are even hybrid approaches, wherein we choose the best approach based on capacity or perceived conditions.
+A solid design would depend on what works best taking into account both goals in autiomation and customer experience, as well as cost or approach given the current architecture and planned approaches.